 FIRE21 is a four-year research project examining formal and informal networks within the Fire and Rescue Services in the Nordic countries.
 The project is financed by Nordforsk and is a cooperation between Sweden, Norway and Denmark.
-The Fire- and Rescue Services in Finland and Iceland are naturally also stakeholders and we hope to include contact with these entities during the project.
+The Fire and Rescue Services in Finland and Iceland are also stakeholders and we hope to include contact with these parties during the project.

 The focus for FIRE21 is problem solving in the Fire and Rescue Service in the 21st century.
 How stable are the existing networks of today?
 Will these networks act as expected during an incident?
 Do these networks support normative structures or do they encourage new ones?

 The objective of the research in FIRE21 is to bed for an effective Fire and Rescue Service in the future.
 The research will clarify which essential abilities best support the future´s Fire and Rescue Service.
 The research also aims to identify cruical resources locally, regionally, nationally and internationally.
 FIRE21 is expected to give insights applicable beyond nation borders.